 Spay/neuter is required for dogs and cats living in the City and County of Denver.

 Denver Fire Department (new window)

 There are a number of high voltage transformers on site.
 Tampering with a transformer can result in electrocution.
 Xcel Energy has a 10-foot easement around the transformers.
 If Xcel Energy or their subcontractors need access to a transformer, they have the legal right to immediately remove any fence or obstruction or tow a vehicle.

 Over time, the concrete bases on which the transformers sit have settled, and some have tipped.
 The concrete bases cannot be made level again, given the risk of affecting high voltage lines underneath the concrete base.
 Do not attempt to paint transformers.
 Do not attempt to remove graffiti from transformers (contact Xcel Energy).

 Residents of Building 2 (east of the clubhouse) have a good view of the forested area east of the clubhouse.
 A couple years ago, coyotes were seen almost daily in winter months, wandering along the north fence of the tennis courts.
 Several residents had their small dogs unexpectedly killed by the coyotes.

 Discarding large items by the dumpster will result in fines being assessed by the HOA and charged directly to the owner of the offending unit.
 Landlords are encouraged to withhold damage deposit refunds until it can be verified that no large items were left behind.

-Contact the office if you plan to discard large items near a dumpster, or if trash from your remodeling or recarpeting fills a dumpster.
+Contact management if you plan to discard large items near a dumpster, or if trash from your remodeling or recarpeting fills a dumpster.
 The HOA is automatically billed additional amounts each month by the trash company when large items are picked up.
-Contact the office and remit an appropriate payment in advance of large item pickup.
+Contact management and remit an appropriate payment in advance of large item pickup.